OneRaynyDay/oneraynyday.github.io/_posts/2020-07-03-Value-Categories.md

 ## C++17 (2017)

 The definition of what is a prvalue and what isn't has been changing frequently, but one of the most important and non-obvious things we should mention is the copy ellision rules involving returning prvalues.
-In C++17, copy ellision is now **guarranteed** for function calls returning prvalues, as in they never undergo temporary materialization.
+In C++17, copy ellision is now **guaranteed** for function calls returning prvalues, as in they never undergo temporary materialization.
 This is in a class of optimizations called RVO (return value optimization), and it has important implications.

 ### More on RVO